Important Things to Remember So That You and Your Puppy are Happy

 House Potty Training: This is not as hard as you may think, but it does take your devotion and persistence for the first 7 to 10 days after receiving your puppy.
 The key points to remember are: (1) ALWAYS take your puppy outside to potty immediately after the following: after waking up from sleeping; after every feeding; after bathing; and after playing fun and games with you inside your house.
 (2) ALWAYS take your puppy out the same door of your house and to the same pee/potty area in your yard; this will teach your puppy to communicate with you when it wants to be taken out to potty; it will go and stand in front of that same door.
 If you are crate training, you may want to keep the crate somewhat near the door where it will go out to potty.
 (3) If you start to see your puppy with its nose down and seems to be looking for something in various directions, or moving in small circles, grab your puppy immediately and take it outside fast.
 When you take it out, remember you are training, so stay focused.
 Tell your puppy, "Go potty!"
 Don't let the outside episode turn into a play session.
 This is your puppy's potty training and you don't want to confuse it.
 Do not scold your puppy if it pees/potties in front of the door where you take it out to potty.
 That means you failed at your job, not the puppy.
 If it pees/potties somewhere else in your house and you catch it either in the act or immediately after, tell it, "NO!" with a sharp, stern voice and then immediately take it out the designated door and over to the pee/potty area of your yard.
 After a few days of consistently following this pattern, your puppy will begin telling you when it needs to go out.
 After a few months when the puppy's bowels and bladder grow in size, it will be able to hold itself and then you can take your puppy out on your schedule rather than his or her urges.
 As an adult dog, outdoor potty times will usually be only twice a day (occasionally a third).
 All this will occur sooner than you think if you put forth a little effort.

 Diarrhea: If your puppy has runny stools after you bring him home, this is most likely due to stress, which causes their stomach to produce higher levels of digestive acids.
 The stress is due to the new surroundings, being apart from its litter mates, momma, and the breeder family; different water, maybe different food, and a new set of faces and family members to adjust to.
 If the stress is not relieved and the diarrhea properly addressed, this can lead to bloody stools caused by protozoans in the intestines.
 These protozoans are always there in all dogs and puppies, but they are in a dormant state.
 Once they become active by increased acid in the runny fecal matter, the protozoans attach themselves to the intestinal walls and begin to reproduce.
 As this process begins to happen you will see bloody and/or mucousy stools.
 If this occurs, you will need to see a Vet to get oral medications such as Albon and Metronidazole.
 So, you don't want to allow the diarrhea to progress to the bloody stool stage.
 Pure canned pumpkin (100% pure; no spices) makes an excellent additive to the puppy's food to help bind up the stools.
-Puppies love the taste; you mix in a dollop the size of a lemon per each feeding and refrigerate the rest until the next feeding (continue for at least 3 to 4 days and repeat if necessary).
+Puppies love the taste; you mix in a dollop the size of a lime per each feeding and refrigerate the rest until the next feeding (continue for at least 3 to 4 days and repeat if necessary).

 Fragileness: The puppy should always be held by an adult when on a couch, bed, or chair.
 Be prepared for the puppy to try to make a lunging leap out of your grasp or off the furniture if you let it.
 This can injure a young puppy.
 Hold on to the puppy at all times, and put it on the floor when you're ready to focus on something else.